Vodafone/vault-plugin-aead/README.md

 The code identifies that we are dealing with bulk data because the first key of the first element is "0" (ie row zero.)
 TODO - there must be a better way - maybe make an explicit endpoint and let the client decide
-Note that in Vault, data is passed in and returned back as
+Note that in Vault, data is passed in and returned back as...

 ```
 map[string]interface{}
 ```

-For a set of key:value pairs
+For a set of key:value pairs such as this...
-such as this:
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/decrypt -H "Content-Type: application/json" -d '{"fieldname1":"cyphertext","fieldname2":"cyphertext",...}'
 ```
-the keys are the fields and the values are the text - in other words tha map is asserted to be:
+where the keys are the fields and the values are the text - in other words tha map is asserted to be...
 ```
 map[string]string
 ```

-However, for bulk data it is still of type
+However, for bulk data it is still of type...
 ```
 map[string]interface{}
 ```
-but interface{} is actually another map - so it is asserted to be:
+but interface{} is actually another map - so it is asserted to be...
 ```
 map[string]map[string]string
 ```